LCLs Beyond Bounded Degrees: Locally Finite Labelings

 We obtain an analogous result for LFLs, but adapting their proof is not straightforward.
 Informally, their construction proceeds as follows.
 Given an LCL

 they define a node-edge checkable version

 where the output alphabet is

 Intuitively, each half-edge outputs exactly which half-edge of which configuration of $\Pi$ it represents.
-The node constraints $\C_V$ require all half-edges incident to a node $v$ to name the same configuration $C$, and jointly represent all half-edges adjacent to the center node of $C$.
-The edge constraints $\C_E$ require the half-edges $e_u, e_v$ of any edge $\{u,v\}$ to output labels $(C, e'_u)$ and $(C', e'_v)$ that are \emph{locally consistent}: the $(r-1)$-view of $u$ must be compatible with the configuration $C$ that $v$ selected.
+The node constraints $\C_V$ require all halfedges incident to a node $v$ to name the same configuration $C$, and jointly represent all halfedges adjacent to the center node of $C$.
+The edge constraints $\C_E$ require the halfedges $e_u, e_v$ of any edge $\{u,v\}$ to output labels $(C, e'_u)$ and $(C', e'_v)$ that are \emph{locally consistent}: the $(r-1)$-view of $u$ must be compatible with the configuration $C$ that $v$ selected.

 This is illustrated in \Cref{fig:locallyConsistent}.
 There, $v$ chooses configuration $C_1$ and $u$ chooses configuration $C_2$.
 In the underlying instance, the $1$-hop view of $u$ is consistent both with the right-hand neighborhood of the center of $C_1$ and with the center node of $C_2$.
-Thus, if the half-edges $e_v,e_u$ output $(C_1,e')$ and $(C_2,e^*)$, respectively, the pair is locally consistent from $v$'s perspective.
+Thus, if the halfedges $e_v,e_u$ output $(C_1,e')$ and $(C_2,e^*)$, respectively, the pair is locally consistent from $v$'s perspective.
 In essence, because $u$ identifies $v$ as its left neighbor in $C_2$, $v$ only needs to check $u$'s output to ensure that everything to the right of $v$ remains consistent with its own choice.

 For LFLs this approach is insufficient.
 The presence of optional edges introduces additional ambiguity.
 Consider an LFL with two configurations as in \Cref{fig:inconsistentLFL}.
 The bottom path does not encode a valid solution: the neighborhood of $v$ does not match $C_1$.
 However, the $(r-1)$-view required for $v$ to justify matching $C_1$ also appears somewhere inside $C_2$.
 The node $u$ can therefore legitimately match $C_2$, even if doing so yields an output that is incompatible with $v$'s choice of $C_1$.
 Crucially, there are now \emph{multiple} ways to extend a partial neighborhood into a full configuration, and so the simple promise that a half-edge outputs $(C_2, e^*)$ is no longer strong enough to guarantee local consistency for $v$.